Ashford, Folkestone & Romney Marsh

 • Black Lion 15 The Street Appledore TN26 2BU Telephone(01233) 758350

-The Black Lion a food led pub set in the historic village of Appledore, which can trace its history back to the Viking times when it was a busy port and now a quiet village in the heart of Kent.
-There is a large patio to the front and the bar is decorated with an interesting collection of pump clips above and around the bar and, also a collection of blow lamps behind the bar.
-Handy for ramblers on the Saxon Shore Way and the Royal Military Canal.
+The Black Lion is a food led pub set in the historic village of Appledore, which can trace its history back to the Viking times when it was a busy port, it is now a quiet village in the heart of Kent.
+The pub has a large patio to the front.
+Handy for ramblers on the Saxon Shore Way and the Royal Military Canal which is close by.

 • Ashford